donexfience/AutoVerse--MT/readme.md

 Backend Setup

-Navigate to the backend directory:cd server
+Navigate to the backend directory: cd server

+Install dependencies:
-Install dependencies:npm install
+npm install

-Create a .env file in the server directory with the following:OPENROUTER_API_KEY=your-api-key FRONTEND_URL=http://localhost:5173 MONGOURI=your-mongodb-connection-string
+Create a .env file in the server directory with the following:
+OPENROUTER_API_KEY=your-api-key
+FRONTEND_URL=http://localhost:5173
+MONGOURI=your-mongodb-connection-string

-Start the backend server:npm start
+Start the backend server:
+npm start

 The API will be available at http://localhost:3000.